 "Niche construction takes off from standard population genetics theory, but reinvents both the niche and evolutionary theory in ways that require a revolutionary re-thinking of ecological and evolutionary dynamics. . . .
 A brief review cannot do justice to the excitement that [the authors] generate with their ideas.
 The relatively simple observation that at least some, if not most organisms modify their environment is shown by [them] to have dramatic consequences for our understanding of evolution by natural selection."--Aaron M. Ellison, Ecology

 "A marvelous achievement. . . .
 [The authors] present a sustained, rigorous, and highly original argument for the extended evolutionary theory they advocate, that blends theoretical, empirical and philosophical considerations in a most impressive way."--Samir Okasha, Biology and Philosophy

 "We humans are increasingly aware of the way our activities are altering our environment.
 We rarely reflect, however, that the entire evolutionary history of life on earth is written essentially in terms of organism' modification of their environment, and responses to the subsequent changes.
 This book is a wonderful exploration of this strangely neglected topic, opening new vistas on how organisms--including humans--construct ecological niches over evolutionary time.
 After developing a basic theoretical framework, the authors first indicate applications of these new ideas to evolutionary biology, to ecology, and to the human sciences.
 They even risk some testable predictions.
 I think this book is a 'must read.'"--Robert M. May, University of Oxford

 Another Princeton book authored or coauthored by Kevin N. Laland:

-Another Princeton book authored or coauthored by Marcus W. Feldman:
+Other Princeton books authored or coauthored by Marcus W. Feldman: